-When I first began using social media I quickly realized that being an active participant was going to take time.
-With a full-time job, a growing young family, and other pressures on my time, I knew that I was going to have to be uber-organized in order to be successful with my blog, Twitter, Facebook, LinkedIn, Pinterest, and Google+.
+When I began using social media, I quickly realized that being an active participant was going to take time.
+With a full-time job, a growing young family, and other pressures on my time, I knew that I was going to have to be uber-organized to be successful with my blog, Twitter, Facebook, LinkedIn, Pinterest, and Google+.

 The key to my ability to make media directly stems from being organized which includes my social media system.
 An added benefit of being organized is that it helps clear my mind – which in term helps me be more creative.